apache/nuttx/configs/sam4e-ek/README.txt

     b.
 If you change the value CONFIG_SYSTEM_USBMSC_DEVPATH1, then you can export other file systems:

-        "/dev/mmcsd0" would export the HSMCI SD slot
+        "/dev/mmcsd0" would export the HSMCI SD slot (not currently available, see the "HSMCI" section).

         "/dev/ram0" could even be used to export a RAM disk.
 But you would first have to use mkrd to create the RAM disk and mkfatfs to put